chesslablab/spablab/README.md

 ### Examples

-Initialization with the sandbox chess server:
+Initialization with the sandbox environment:

 ```js
 import React from 'react';